uphold/docs/_authentication.md

 require_once 'vendor/autoload.php';
 use Bitreserve\BitreserveClient as Client;
 $client = new Client('41ee8b1fa14042e031fe304bb4793b54e6576d19b306dc205136172b80d59d20');
-// Get the current user.
 $user = $client->getUser();
-// Exposes all user information.
-See 'Entities' for details on the data structure of user information.
 ?>
 ```
 A PAT may be used for authenticating a request via the HTTP Basic Authentication scheme.